smsong/self-paced-treadmill/README.md

 ## Reference

-S Song, H Choi and SH Collins, Using force data to self-pace an instrumentedtreadmill and measure self-selected walking speed, in review.
+S Song, H Choi and SH Collins, Using force data to self-pace an instrumentedtreadmill and measure self-selected walking speed, *in preparation*.